TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 ## Earn an MA or PhD in Geography and Urban Studies
 Our MA and PhD programs in Geography and Urban Studies focus on the themes of globalization, sustainability and social justice - three central areas to understanding and tackling the real-world conditions of an increasingly urbanized world.
 Philadelphia is an excellent setting that provides graduate students with opportunities to engage first-hand in public policy and urban research.
 Our faculty members hold doctoral degrees in a half-dozen different social sciences.
 In addition to our department's faculty expertise, we draw on related programs across Temple University.
 Our students benefit from faculty connections to community-based organizations, educational institutions, non-governmental organizations, and public agencies for internships and other professional development opportunities.

+Please visit the [Geography and Urban Studies Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/geography-and-urban-studies) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 In recent years, members of the department have published a half-dozen books with leading publishers including Oxford University Press, MIT Press, and Wiley and Routledge.
 We've contributed articles to leading journals including the Annals of the Association of American Geographers, _Environment and Planning A_ and the _Journal of Urban Affairs_.
 In addition, our programs have won competitive grants from the World Bank, Environmental Protection Agency, United Nations, National Science Foundation and more.
 We are affiliated and  with the [Association of American Geographers](http://www.aag.org/) and the [Urban Affairs Association](http://urbanaffairsassociation.org/).

 ## MA in Geography and Urban Studies